matthieu-beteille/redux-data-fx/README.md

 const store = createStore(reducer, initialState, enhancer);

+// or createStore(reducer, enhancer); if you don't want to provide the initialState here
-// const store = createStore(reducer, initialState, reduxDataFx); if no middleware
+// or createStore(reducer, initialState, reduxDataFx); if no middleware

 // then you can register as many FX as you want store.registerFX('fetch', (params, getState, dispatch) => {